rogue-syntax/json2-go/README.md

 # JSON2-Go
-'json2-go' is s convenience command line tool for taking a json formatted mysql row result and generating a GO struct and row scan function.
+'json2-go' is a convenience command line tool for taking a json formatted mysql row result and generating a GO struct and row scan function.
+* CAn be quite useful when you have a joined view with 50 colunms that keeps changing around throughout the courdse of developemnt!

 # Why?
 I was tired of having to update my struct definintions and sql row scanning functions for large, many columned mysql / mariadb joined views: